elfo-rs/actoromicon/src/ch04-02-supervision.md

 The reconfiguration process consists of several stages:
 ![](assets/reconfiguration.drawio.svg)

 1. Config validation: the configurer sends the `ValidateConfig` request to all groups and waits for responses.
+If all groups respond `Ok(_)` or discard the request (which is the default behaviour), the config is considered valid and the configurer proceeds to the next step.
-2. If all groups respond `Ok(_)` or ignore the request, the config is considered valid, and the configurer sends `UpdateConfig` to all groups.
+2. Config update: the configurer sends `UpdateConfig` to all groups.
 If at least one actor responds `Err(_)`, reconfiguration is aborted, and a new config isn't used.

 More information about configs and the reconfiguration process is available on [the corresponding page][configuration].